lisp/de.setf.amqp/README.md

     (asdf:operate 'asdf:load-op :de.setf.amqp.amqp-1-1-0-9-0)
     (asdf:operate 'asdf:load-op :de.setf.amqp.amqp-1-1-0-9-1)

 to load the respective version.
-The versions intended to be compatible and connections should negotiate automatically to use the correct implementation.
+The versions intend to be compatible and connections should negotiate automatically to use the correct implementation.
 Please consult the detailed instructions for the respective [runtime](./readme/README-build.md) for more information.